Jackson Stephens (baseball): Atlanta Braves

 On January 12, 2022, Stephens signed a minor league contract with the Atlanta Braves organization.
 On April 12, Stephens' contract was selected by the Braves.
 He pitched the final three innings of a 16–4 victory against the Washington Nationals that night in his first career save.
 While facing the St. Louis Cardinals on August 26, a line drive hit by Brendan Donovan struck Stephens in the head.
 He was placed on the seven-day injured list with a concussion.
 Stephens returned to the team on September 4.
 He finished the regular season with a 3.69 ERA Across 39 appearances, including one start and two saves.
-Stephens made the Braves’ postseason roster for the national league division series against the Philadelphia Phillies.
+Stephens made the Braves' postseason roster for the national league division series against the Philadelphia Phillies.
 He appeared in one game in which he pitched two scoreless innings.
-On November 18, 2022, Stephens was non tendered and became a free agent.
-On December 26, 2022, the Braves resigned Stephens to a 1-year, $740,000 contract.
-He was sent outright to Triple-A on March 19, 2023.